 “Ah loaded,” he says.
 “I used to read loaded in the 90s, no offence.”

-It’s difficult to take offense at Hamm.
+It’s difficult to take offence at Hamm.
 He’s polite, well groomed and gives proper answers to questions in interviews, which is always a bonus.

 He’s also starring in the coolest movie of the year, Baby Driver, as part of a bank-robbing trio alongside both Jamie Foxx and Eiza Gonzalez.
 A love of loaded isn’t the only thing Hamm has left in his past either.

 Playing the part of Buddy who, alongside Eiza Gonzalez’s Darling, is one half of a 21st century Bonnie and Clyde, the role is a massive departure from Don Draper.
 But that’s kind of the point.

 “I look for things in my post ‘Mad Men’ career [that are] the opposite or at least something different from Don, who was very clean cut, well buttoned up, even though he certainly had a dark side.
 But this opportunity was definitely an example of the change I was looking for,” he says.